albertllousas/simple-rule-based-fraud-checker/readme.md

 Then, what we can do?

 Well, there are several ways to approach this:
-- Create abstractions such as and iterate through them:
+- Create a list of abstractions like the next one and iterate through them:
 ```kotlin
 interface FraudRuleExecutor {
     fun <A> appliesTo(fraudRule: FraudRule<A>): Boolean